 Click here for Due Process and Time Frame

-After an original decision is rendered the student (and the victim in a sexual assault incident**) shall be given a letter stating the charge(s), sanction(s), and the procedure if the student chooses to appeal.
-If the sanctioned student (and the victim in a sexual assault incident**) wishes to appeal the decision, the appeal must be received in writing to the Dean of Students office no later than 5:00 p.m. within two business days.
+After an original decision is rendered the student (and the victim in a sexual assault incident*) shall be given a letter stating the charge(s), sanction(s), and the procedure if the student chooses to appeal.
+If the sanctioned student (and the victim in a sexual assault*) wishes to appeal the decision, the appeal must be received in writing to the Vice President of Student Services office no later than 5:00 p.m. within two business days.*

 The student will be notified within one business day whether or not their appeal has been granted.
-If the appeal is granted, the Dean of Students will appoint the appeals council or appeals officer, facilitate the hearing; and prepare all supporting information for the appeal.
+If the appeal is granted, the Vice President of Student Services will appoint the appeals council or appeals officer, facilitate the hearing; and prepare all supporting information for the appeal.
 Failure to comply with the applied sanctions pending the outcome of the disciplinary appeal may result in further sanctions.

 The appeals procedure is a process, which takes place in a college setting, and serves as a community of individuals working together for the benefit of the student and the College environment.
 Within this framework, the institution embodies the laws of the nation and state, but maintains the authority to govern itself.
 As such, it produces its own format for adjudicating differences, using the laws of the land as guidelines.
 These appeal procedures serve to provide due process in principle and fact.
 In practice, the procedures are not viewed or intended to be courts; rather, they are procedures with hearings to air differences and seek solutions within the expectations of the academic community.